 There are a bunch of restaurants and bistros up there, so you can eat some yummy local food, warm yourself up with a cup of mulled wine and enjoy this winter idyll.

 Cheer for your favorite skiers during the “Snow Queen Trophy” Ski World Cup

 This famous sports event is usually held at the beginning of January, and you can check out the program and ticket prices on their official website.

 The Snow Queen title refers to the famous Croatian female skier, Janica Kostelić, who is still considered by many to be the best female skier in the history of the sport.

 Croatians will gladly describe to you her world-famous slalom ride from 2006 when she lost a ski pole and a glove at the start of the race, but still pushed through and smashed the competition.
 This ride is often described as the most memorable ski moment in history, and it happened right there on Sljeme.

 Go on a hike on one of Medvednica’s 70 trails

 The mountain is a popular hiking destination, bet there are a couple of things you should know before you go on a hike.

 Some of the trails are fit for beginners, while some are only recommended to the most experienced hikers.
-This website has the extensive list of all hiking trails, and it shows you the difficulty of the trail, the distance you’ll cover and how long the hike should last.
+This website has an extensive list of all hiking trails, and it shows you the difficulty of the trail, the distance you’ll cover, and how long the hike should last.